 Modern wheat, rye and corn grow “naked” grains that don’t have to be husked before milling; barley, oats and rice do.

-Cereals are high in protein, but their protein is incomplete owing to insufficient amounts of lysine which, by lucky happenstance, legumes are high in.
+Cereals are high in protein, but their protein is incomplete owing to insufficient amounts of lysine which, by lucky happenstance, legumes are high in (quinoa is an exception and has a complete protein).
 That is why mixing grains with beans gives a complete protein meal, even without meat, eggs or dairy.

 Literature & Lore

 Ceres was the Roman goddess of agriculture.
 Her daughter Proserpine was abducted by Pluto and taken to the underworld.
 Ceres was grief-stricken and the world was plunged into winter.
-Eventually Jupiter interceded and struck a deal with Pluto, in which Proserpine could return to the world for 6 months of the year, which became summer, and then return to be with Pluto for 6 months, during which time Ceres mourns and we have winter (in Canada, he appears to mourn for 9 months of the year).
+Eventually Jupiter interceded and struck a deal with Pluto, in which Proserpine could return to the world for six months of the year, which became summer, and then return to be with Pluto for six months, during which time Ceres mourns and we have winter.
 Festivals in honour of Ceres were called the “Cerialia”.
 Her temple in Rome was at the foot of the Aventine Hill, at what is today the site of the church called “Santa Maria in Cosmedin”.

 The Greeks had the same myth; they called Ceres “Demeter” and Proserpine “Persephone”.